An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 One of the most important attributes in every issue tracking system is bug severity which is usually determined manually by the developers/QA team.
 This process is time-consuming and error-prone since the technical team should investigate the effects of the reported bug (e.g., number of affected users, number of crashes, probable consequence on the whole system) based on the bug description or other available data from analytical systems (e.g., crash report logging systems).

-As we have mentioned in Section \ref{sec:Related Work}, there have been various prosperous research that uses source code metrics for defect-related issues, but the severity prediction studies mostly use bug description which works in cases where there is a well-written bug description and also is quite subjective.
-Therefore, in this RQ we study source code metrics' ability in predicting bug severity.
+There has been significant research that uses source code metrics for defect-related issues (more in Section~\ref{sec:Related Work}), but the severity prediction studies mostly use bug description which works in cases where there exists a well-written bug description.
+Therefore, in this RQ we study source code metrics' ability to distinguish among different types of bug severities.